OHSU-Proteomics/PRIDE_submission_tutorial/README.md

 ![Slide 11](images/Slide11.png)

 _Slide 11_<br />
 The next step is what type of submission are you doing.
 The PAW pipeline does not make the kinds of standardized output files needed for complete submissions.
-Select the partial submission options.
+Select the partial submission option.
 You will be scolded for being such a horrible person that would not do a complete submission.
 Keep a stiff upper lip, it will all be okay.

 ---